Swan Hill Bridge

 Planning for a future crossing at Swan Hill

-Between 2007 and 2009, the Victorian Department of Transport (formerly VicRoads) led investigations to identify the best location for a new river crossing.
+Between 2007 and 2009, Victoria’s Department of Transport and Planning (formerly Department of Transport) led investigations to identify the best location for a new river crossing.

 Following a comprehensive planning process and extensive community consultation, the NSW and Victorian governments endorsed Option 9a as the preferred route for a future bridge in 2012.
 Option 9a involves building an intermediate level bridge upstream of the existing bridge.